m3diaLib-Team/m3dctr-examples/input/software-keyboard/README.md

-# core/led-patterns
+# input/software-keyboard

-This example displays multiple patterns on the notification-led
+This example shows multiple configurations for the software keyboard